Street and Documentary

 Images can effectively help tell the story without the use of words or audio.
 Photographers play a very important role in journalism because “pictures are worth a thousand words”.
 We’ll show campers how to effectively convey a message and tell viewers what’s happening through photojournalism.

-Before care starts as early as 8:30am*
+Before care starts at 8:00am

 |9:15 am||Photography Lesson